 At Rush, we also believe that addressing health equity means removing obstacles to good health so everyone can attain their full health potential.
 Our commitment to health equity has been recognized by Vizient with a perfect score in “equity of care,” which measures patient outcomes in relation to gender, race and socioeconomic status.

-Internally, Rush’s own Diversity Leadership Group makes diversity a key driver within its initiatives in leadership and accountability, employee hiring, retention and promotion, and training and communication.
+Internally, Rush’s Diversity Leadership Council ensures diversity is a key driver within initiatives in leadership and accountability, employee hiring, retention and promotion, and training and communication.

 Rush believes diversity, inclusion and equity are powerful, uniting forces.
 And no health care organization is more dedicated to demonstrating that among its employees and within its communities.

 *Statistical percentages near, at or above national and health care industry averages, according to recent articles and reports by Healthecareers.com, the U.S. Bureau of Labor Statistics and other benchmarking organizations.